Exact Quench Dynamics from Thermal Pure Quantum States

 In Eq.~(\ref{TrrhoAn}), we need to compute the normalized two-point function of vertex operators on a Klein bottle, which is a highly nontrivial task, although similar calculations have been carried out for the conformal boundary state in Ref.~\cite{Takayanagi:2010wp}.
-For a subsystem of length $\sigma$ at time $t$ after the quench from the TPQ state prepared with parameter $\beta$, the entanglement entropy is given by \cite{EntanglementCFT}
+For a subsystem of length $\sigma$ at time $t$ after the quench from the TPQ state prepared with parameter $\beta$, the entanglement entropy is given by

+See the Supplemental Material~\cite{SM} for the derivation of this formula.
+Here and in the Supplemental Material we follow the string-theory conventions of Ref.~\cite{Polchinski:1998} with $\alpha'=2$.
 This expression involving the Dedekind eta function $\eta(\tau)$ and Jacobi theta functions $\theta_{1,2}(z|\tau)$, provides a complete, exact prediction for the entanglement dynamics, revealing the double-plateau structure and its dependence on $\beta$.
 Throughout this work, we adopt the conventions for the theta and eta functions as given in Ref. \cite{Polchinski:1998}.
+The derivation uses the vertex-operator representation of fermionic replica twist fields and applies only to the free Dirac fermion.
+We do not claim that Eq.~(\ref{EntCFT}) holds for a generic compact boson at arbitrary radius.

-{\em The Numerical Benchmark} --- To validate our analytical CFT predictions, we perform exact numerical simulations on the lattice realization of the theory, namely the spin-1/2 XX chain at half filling.
+{\em The Numerical Benchmark}.
+To validate our analytical CFT predictions, we perform exact numerical simulations on the lattice realization of the theory, namely the spin-1/2 XX chain at half filling.
 The Hamiltonian for a system of $L=2N$ sites with periodic boundary conditions is